tfang90/TongFang/index.md

 - 2009/07-2012/06  山东大学 经济学院 经济学 经济学学士

 ### 工作论文（Any comments are welcome）
-- Gold price ratios and aggregate stock returns
+- **Gold price ratios and aggregate stock returns**
-- Global trade network and stock market returns:International evidence: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3944781.
+- **Global trade network and stock market returns:International evidence** Working paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3944781.
-- Uncertainty-driven oil volatility risk and stock market volatility forecasting: The oil volatility risk premium (OVRP) is defined as the difference between the ex ante risk-neutral expectation of oil return variation and the expected realized variation for oil returns.
+- **Uncertainty-driven oil volatility risk and stock market volatility forecasting**: The oil volatility risk premium (OVRP) is defined as the difference between the ex ante risk-neutral expectation of oil return variation and the expected realized variation for oil returns.
 In this paper, we propose a new measure of the OVRP, the uncertainty-driven OVRP (UOVRP), in which the expected realized variation is the conditional variance of oil futures returns estimated by a typical GARCH-MIDAS model, and the long-term volatility component of conditional variance is directly determined by several uncertainty indices.
 Using heterogeneous autoregressive models (HAR), we find that UOVRPs significantly and positively predict most of the international stock market volatility in-sample and significantly outperform the realized volatility, the “model-free” OVRP and recently proposed volatility predictors for most American, European and Pacific markets out-of-sample.
 On average, UOVRPs driven by the world uncertainty index and U.S. economic policy uncertainty perform the best among all UOVRPs.
-The predictive ability of UOVRPs is robust across a series of checks.(**Submitted)
+The predictive ability of UOVRPs is robust across a series of checks.(**Submitted**)

 ### 学术论文（按时间倒序，* 通讯作者）
 - Libo Yin, Zhi Su, Tong Fang*, 2021.
 Do stock prices react to announcements of corporate executives’ first-time elections as congress deputies: New evidence from the Chinese political system.
 Finance Research Letters, forthcoming.
 (SSCI)